ETG01/Final_T-533-VIHU/README.md

 - Make the code and relevant files pretty.
 - There are no unit tests.
 Add them.
 FINSIHED
 - There are no ui integration tests.
 Add them.
 FINISHED
 - There are no e2e tests.
 Add them.
+FINISHED

 #### **Deploy it!**